 Provide Strong Light

-The more light that you can provide for your herbs, the healthier they’ll grow.
-But, did you know that the intensity of light contributes to the flavor they give?
+The more proper sunlight that you can provide for your herbs, the healthier they’ll grow.
+But did you know that the intensity of light contributes to the flavor they give?

-Herbs that grow in bright light have the best flavor.
-A good strong light encourages the plants to grow better.
+Herbs that grow in bright light or a sunny spot have the best flavor.
+Good strong light encourages the plants to grow better.

 If you don’t have a sunny window, you can still provide ample lighting to your plants.
-You can add an additional light source by using CFL bulbs.
+You can add an additional light source by using CFL bulbs or a grow lamp.
 There are also indoor gardening systems with an LED light setup that you can attach to your herb planter.

 – I use these: